Left Out in the Code: FoxPro and End of Life Migrations

 We look forward to assisting your company and answering any questions you may have.
 We promise to provide our customers sound advice, a clear strategy, and flawless delivery from idea to implementation.
 Call us now at (516) 374-8898 for a free, no obligation consultation so we can discuss the details of your specific business needs.

-Microsoft Visual FoxPro:
+Do you know that Microsoft Visual FoxPro:

 • is a discontinued relational database management system (RDBMS), and object-oriented programming environment originally published by Fox Software and later by Microsoft.